tayapro/wizy/README.md

 ### F14 Champions page - initial champion's list

-When you first visit the site or after clearing the cache, the site loads an initial list of champions from localStorage.
+When you first visit the site or after clearing the cache, the site loads an initial list of champions from localStorage, to provide content to the Champions page.

-The structure of `Champions` record:
+The initial `Champions` record:

 ```
 Champions: [